tombosmansibm/custom_isam_collection/README.md

 ...
 </pre>

+It's obviously not hard to simply change "tbosmans.isam" to "ibmsecurity.isam" again, to start using the "official" code again.

 #### Playbook
 In the playbook, by not using the full namespace , the first match will work (so first look in this collection, then look in the ibm.isam collection)